SPLED461:

 Generalization and Maintenance

-Individuals with ASD may require explicit, systematic instruction.
-The ultimate goal of instruction for individuals with ASD is generalization, or the transfer of skills.
+Some individuals with ASD may experience challenges with learning and skill acquisition that require a different type of instruction and/or instructional support.
+Some individuals require explicit, systematic instruction, while other individuals require accommodations (supports to help acquire skills), modifications (changing the content to make it easier to learn), or chunking the material (breaking it down into smaller components).
+One of the main goals of instruction for individuals with ASD is generalization, or the transfer of skills from one setting or environment to another, and with different individuals.
 When designing instruction, you want to make sure that the skills you teach will be transferred or generalized to other environments and with other people.
 For example, you might hear teachers say, “You know, he'll only sit in his seat with me” or “He will only respond appropriately with me.”
-You might think that this is a sign of success, but it's really not.
-You want the student to be able to respond with you, with his or her parents, and/or with a community worker out in the world.
-If you work with a student on telling time, you'll want him or her to be able to tell time on different clocks/watches.
-I You'll also want him or her to tell time at home, at school, and in the community.
-Remember, the ultimate goal of instruction is making sure the students can function anywhere they go based on the skills that have been taught.
+You might think that this is a sign of success, but it isreally not.
+You want the student to be able to engage in the activity, communication, or behavior with you, with his or her family members, and with another member of their community.
+If you are supporting a student with skills for telling time, you'll want them to be able to tell time on different clocks/watches/devices.
+You'll also want them to tell time at home, at school, and in the community.
+Remember, the ultimate goal of instruction is making sure the students can carry and apply their newly acquired knowledge and skills everywhere they go.

-Additionally, once a child learns a skill, it is important for him or her to maintain the skill over time (maintenance).
-Individuals with ASD often display deficits in maintaining previously acquired skills, so the ability to perform a particular skill over time cannot be assumed.
-Individuals with ASD need explicit training for generalization and maintenance to occur.
+Additionally, once a child learns a skill, it is important for them to maintain that skill over time (maintenance).
+Someindividuals with ASD may experience challenges in maintaining previously acquired skills, so the ability to perform a particular skill over time cannot be assumed.
+Individuals with ASD may benefit from some strategies, such as explicit training or visual supports for generalization and maintenance to occur.

 Development of the Individualized Education Program